 Two ratios are commonly used:

-4. Current ratio - current assets ÷ current liabilities
+Current ratio = current assets ÷ current liabilities

-5. Acid test - (current assets – inventory) ÷ current liabilities
+Quick ratio (acid test) = (current assets – inventory) ÷ current liabilities

-In practice a company’s current ratio and acid test should be considered alongside the company’s operating cash flow.
+The quick ratio (acid test) recognises that inventory often takes a long time to convert into cash.
+It therefore excludes inventory values from liquid assets.
+In practice a company’s current ratio and quick ratio should be considered alongside the company’s operating cash flow.
 A healthy cashflow will often compensate for weak liquidity ratios.

 If a company has average accounts receivable of $20,000 on annual credit sales of $40,000 then on average 50% of its annual credit sales are uncollected.
 If credit sales are spread evenly over the year, then this represents 50% of a year’s sales, equivalent to 183 days, to collect cash from customers. ($20,000/$40,000 ÷ 365 days = 183 days).
 For liquidity purposes the faster money is collected the better.
 Also, generally, the longer customers are given to pay, the higher the level of bad debts.
 However, too much pressure on customers to pay quickly may damage a company’s ability to generate sales.

 A large proportion of borrowed capital is risky as interest and capital repayments are legal obligations and must be met if the company is to avoid insolvency.
 The payment of an annual equity dividend on the other hand is not a legal obligation.
 Despite its risks, borrowed capital is attractive to companies as lenders accept a lower rate of return than equity investors due to their secured positions.
-Also interest payments, unlike equity dividends, are corporation tax deductible.
+Also interest payments, unlike equity dividends, are tax deductible.

 Levels of capital gearing vary enormously between industries.
 Companies requiring high investment in tangible assets are commonly highly geared.
 Consequently, it is difficult to generalise about when capital gearing is too high.
 However, most accountants would agree that gearing is too high when the proportion of debt exceeds the proportion of equity.

 This is sometimes known as income gearing.
 It looks at how many times a company’s operating profits exceed its interest payable.
 The higher the figure, the more likely a company is to be able to meet its interest payments.
-Anything in excess of four is usually considered to be safe.
+Anything in excess of three is usually considered to be safe.

-Written by a member of the management accounting examining team
+Written by a member of the Management Accounting examining team